minihays/minihays.github.io/_posts/2022-06-01-what-is-wrong-with-people.markdown

 categories: [Randomness]
 ---
 ![Uvalde](/images/uvalde.jpeg)
 I have some feelings on the events that have happened recently.
-I have had this written but hadn't posted it yet.
+I had this written but hadn't posted it yet.

 Why are people carrying guns into a school and killing 21 people - 19 KIDS and 2 TEACHERS, injuring and changing the lives of 17 others and killing their grandmother beforehand?
 Why are people bringing guns into a grocery store and killing 10 innocent people?
 Why is a mother carrying around a shotgun and then shooting her 6 year old “up to 9 times”?
 Why are we allowing this to continue?
 How is this possible and happening in 2022?